materiaraiding/materiaraiding-old/_ultimate/fru.md

 {% include image.html width="500px" path="https://github.com/user-attachments/assets/7b066a72-4327-49b0-ab88-39129b02f892" %}
 {% include image.html width="500px" path="https://github.com/user-attachments/assets/24ec7b38-c181-4c25-bdba-dded10d78b65" %}

-After this resolves, Fatebreaker will cast **Powder Mark Trail**, hitting the MT with a heavy tankbuster and marking them with 15s (debuff) debuff.
+After this resolves, Fatebreaker will cast **Powder Mark Trail**, hitting the MT with a heavy tankbuster and marking them with 15s debuff of the same name.

 Once this debuff falls off, the marked player and the closest ally to them will take a small circular AOE tankbuster.